systemli/ansible-role-needrestart/README.md

 Tests
 -----

-Molecule, Docker and Travis CI is used for continous testing.
+Molecule, Docker and Github Actions is used for continous testing.
 On the local environment you can easily test the role with

     molecule test